-The famous residential building he designed is named after him, Hundertwasserhaus, and is located in Vienna’s third district.
-Opposite it is the visitor center called Hundertwasser Village.
-In addition, a 5-minute walk from Hundertwasser Village, there is a museum he designed that houses a unique and comprehensive exhibition of his various works.
-This museum is called Kunst Haus Wien.
+The famous residential building Hundertwasserhaus, designed by Friedensreich Hundertwasser, is located in Vienna’s third district.
+Opposite it is Hundertwasser Village, the visitor center, and a 5-minute walk away is Kunst Haus Wien, a museum showcasing a comprehensive exhibition of his works.

 In this article, you can read about the following topics: